Richie Foran: Inverness manager

-On 30 May 2016, Foran was appointed manager of Inverness CT on a four-year contract.
+On 30 May 2016, Foran was appointed manager of Inverness Caledonian Thistle on a four-year contract.
 When he was appointed manager, Foran also announced his retirement from playing.
 During the summer, Inverness signed Billy King on loan from Hearts, Kevin McNaughton, Jake Mulraney and Scott Boden.

-Inverness managed to progress through their 2016–17 Scottish League Cup group, but then lost their first league game (2–0 at Partick Thistle) and were knocked out of the League Cup by Alloa.
+Inverness managed to progress through their 2016–17 Scottish League Cup group, but then lost their first league game (2–0 at Partick Thistle) and were knocked out of the League Cup by League One side Alloa.
 This was followed by league defeats to Ross County and Hearts.
 Foran took blame for the loss to Hearts and promised to get better results and a few more players in to strengthen the squad.
-During the international break Foran signed Lonsana Doumbouya, Brad McKay, Dean Ebbe and Larnell Cole.
+Before the international break Foran signed Lonsana Doumbouya, Brad McKay and Larnell Cole.

-Inverness got their first league win of the season after the international break in early September, a 2–1 home win against St Johnstone.
-Inverness continued to struggle throughout the season, and were relegated to the Scottish Championship on the final day of the season.
-On Monday 29 May, Foran was relieved of his duties as Inverness boss.
+Inverness got their first league win of the season before the international break in late August, a 2–1 home win against St Johnstone.
+Despite winning Manager of the month in September, Inverness continued to struggle throughout the season where they failed to win a single league game between 29 October to 24 February and won once in a 23 game span from October 29 to April 29, and were relegated to the Championship on the final day of the season despite three wins in the last four games and thanks to Hamilton Academical 4-0 win against Dundee.
+On Monday 29 May, nine days after relegation to the Championship Foran was relieved of his duties as Inverness boss.